 Dublin has fun shopping.

-• If you love books (clearly I do), you have to spend time in Hodges Figgis, a huge store.
+• If you love books (as I clearly do), you have to spend time in Hodges Figgis, a huge store that dates to 1768.
 Most of the first floor is devoted to Irish history, travel, mythology and both classic and modern fiction.
 The basement has used books.
 And the two upstairs floors have everything else, including an academic department for Trinity students.

 • The smaller Dubray Books and ages-old Ulysses Rare Books, with its collection of first editions, are nearby.